doronsadeh/smellycat/README.md

 The answer was: via **smell**.

+> “No matter what is doing the creating, I have to say that the giraffe and the rhinoceros are ridiculous.”
+> ― Kurt Vonnegut, Timequake

 Well, that got my attention, 30 years ago.
 I recently remembered that for some odd reason and decided to build on the late Vonnegut's vision.
 The system quickly came to be using a Bosch multi-sensor (BME688), an Arduino (ESP32 Feather), and a Raspberry Pi (Zero WH)